ICARC Logo in World Map

 Startup time is the same as the 102-73161 units as it uses similar software.
 It is ready to transmit in just a few seconds, so a unit alive message can be broadcast almost immediately following power on.

-This design also adds a new daughterboard connector to route the second serial channel (i.e. time network) to the allow control of the SA818/DRA818 walkie-talkie module.
+This design also adds a new daughterboard connector to route the second serial channel (what was the time network) to the allow control of the SA818/DRA818 tranceiver module.

 Back to the Top Back to Transmitters